JeannetteHarvard/p2/README.md

 ## Screencast Demo
 <http://screencast-o-matic.com/watch/cDQ3rhjqRy/>
+PS: Truly apologize for the screencast sound quality.
+It was recorded in the Harvard HES Library supposedly silent student work room (I travel from NJ, so had no other silent place to go to).

 ## Details for Teaching Team
 On load of the page we check if file 'words.csv' exists.
 If not, we launch the below parsing algorithm for a pre-defined hard-coded URL: